-Located just off of Panama’s northern Caribbean coast, the San Blas Islands have traditionally been more popular with backpackers traveling through Central America and Panama than with travelers seeking a Caribbean getaway.
+Located just off of Panama’s northern Caribbean coast, the San Blas Islands have traditionally been more popular with backpackers traveling through Central America and Panama than with travelers seeking a Caribbean islands getaway.

 Don’t make the same mistake – these pristine islands are affordable, beautiful, and can be easier to access than you might expect.
-It’s a fantastic choice for a Caribbean island getaway unlike any other.
+It’s a fantastic choice for a Caribbean islands getaway unlike any other.